Maximizing Social Influence in Nearly Optimal Time: An Approximation Algorithm for Influence Maximization

 \end{proof}

 Observation \ref{mainobs2} implies that we can estimate $\E_{\calg}[I(S)]$ by estimating the probability of the event $S \cap C_{g^T}(u) \neq \emptyset$.
 The degree of a node $v$ in $\calh$ is precisely the number of times we observed that $v$ was influenced by a randomly selected node $u$.
-We can therefore think of $\calh$ as encoding an approximation to $\E_{\calg}[I(\cdot)]$, the influence function in graph $\calg$.

-We now show that the algorithm takes enough samples to accurately estimate the influences of the nodes in the network.
-This requires two steps.
-First, we show that runtime $R = 144(m+n)\epsilon^{-3}\log(n)$ is enough to build a sufficiently rich hypergraph structure, with high probability over the random outcomes of the influence cascade model.
-The idea behind the proof is to establish that $\OPT \cdot \frac{m}{n}$ is an upper bound on the expected number of steps needed to build an edge, so it is unlikely that significantly fewer than $R/(\OPT \cdot \frac{m}{n})$ hyperedges have been completed after $R$ steps.
+We can therefore think of $\frac{deg_{\calh}(S)}{m(\calh)}$, the fraction of edges that intersect $S$, as an estimator for $\frac{1}{n} \cdot \E_{\calg}[I(S)]$.
+Our primary task is to show that it is a \emph{good} estimator.
+We do this in two steps: in Lemma \ref{lem.hypergraph.size} we show that $m(\calh)$ (the number of iterations taken by BuildHypergraph) is likely to be large, then in Lemma \ref{lem.hypergraph.concentration} we bound our estimation error conditional on $m(\calh)$ being large enough.